COVID-19 Coding: Your Questions Answered

 Yes.
-As part of the public health emergency phase, the federal government has made COVID-19 vaccines free of charge to the public while allowing practices to bill for administration of the doses.
+As part of the public health emergency phase, the federal government has made COVID-19 vaccines and boosters free to the public while allowing practices to bill for administration of the doses.

 Your office will be able to bill a fee for the administration of each dose of the vaccine that will be paid by the patient’s private insurance, their public insurance, or by a Provider Relief Fund that has been set up for uninsured patients.

 While originally there was a higher payment for the second dose of a COVID-19 vaccine, as of March 15, 2021, rates were set at $40 per each dose of the two-dose series and $40 for single-dose vaccinations, including boosters.
 Please check the CMS website for the most up-to-date rates.

 How do I code for the administration of the COVID-19 vaccines?